thoukydides/homebridge-homeconnect/README.md

   * **Hob:**
     * Control alarm clock and child lock.
     * Monitor power, remote control, and general operation status.
-    * Automation triggers for finished, timer finished, and preheat finished.
+    * Automation triggers for finished, alarm clock finished, and preheat finished.
     * *(The [Home Connect API](https://developer.home-connect.com/docs/cooktop/supported_programs_and_options) documentation states that* "Program support is planned to be released in 2022"*.)*
   * **Hood:**
     * Switch on/off.